MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Dialog.md

 add-action-widget
 -----------------

 Adds an activatable widget to the action area of a **Gnome::Gtk3::Dialog**, connecting a signal handler that will emit the *response* signal on the dialog when the widget is activated.
 The widget is appended to the end of the dialog’s action area.
-If you want to add a non-activatable widget, simply pack it into the *action-area* field of the **Gnome::Gtk3::Dialog** struct.

     method add-action-widget ( N-GObject $child, Int() $response_id )